slalombuild/aws-cdk-event-driven-architecture/README.md

 validate the CDK bootstrap resources details by checking the CDKToolkit stack using AWS Console
 ![image info](./screenshot/cdk-toolkit-stage1.png)

-### Steps to deploy / Provision resources for Stage1
+### Steps to deploy / Provision resources for Stage 2

 `Note: Before we move on to deploy command steps, cdk will search for cdk.json inorder to run any cdk deploy commands so please make sure you are in the right directory.`